Helping to create a cleaner community

 The first raingarden was built in front of Bayville Village Hall in Bayville, NY.
 This raingarden collects runoff from the street, instead of allowing it to enter the storm drain located further down the road.
 We also included a blue stone bridge, which allows for viewing of the raingarden in its entirety.

-Each of these raingardens came with their own unique challenges and rewards.
-The raingardens we built will work to improve water quality in the Long Island Sound for years to come.
-If you are interested in building a raingarden of your own, please feel free to give us a call or send us an email.
+Each of these raingardens came with their own unique challenges and rewards and will work towards improving water quality in Long Island for years to come.